Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 I moved with my husband and kids around mid-July 2018.
 I had 3 years of work experience as an Accountant and Auditor in Nigeria.
 Being from Delta state in Nigeria, you could as well say I became a Delta immigration accountant.
 And having completed my ACCA, I looked forward to applying for ACCA jobs in Canada.

-The Research I made before Immigrating from Nigeria to Canada
+The Research I made before Immigrating to Canada

-Also, I started searching for Canada finance jobs when I was in Nigeria.
-Even before I became a Delta immigration accountant, I had already begun searching for accounting and finance graduate jobs in Canada.
+- I started searching for Canada finance jobs when I was in Nigeria.

 When I arrived in Canada, I sent emails to the various recruiters with my resume explaining how I obtained their contact information.

-I also mentioned to them that I was a Chartered Accountant who recently immigrated and that I was seeking for accounting and finance graduate jobs in Canada.
+I also mentioned to them that I was an Accountant who recently immigrated and that I was seeking for accounting and finance graduate jobs in Canada.

 I also learned from these programs about the importance of social media and networking in Canadian society, especially with LinkedIn.

-When I went through those pre-arrival services in Nigeria, I was told that social media is a big part of the North American system—especially LinkedIn for professionals.
+When I went through those pre-arrival services in my home country, I was told that social media is a big part of the North American system—especially LinkedIn for professionals.

 Networking on LinkedIn helped me a great deal when immigrating to Canada.